Skip to main content

 Super Visa Eligibility Requirements

-- ✓ The applicant must obtain Canadian medical insurance coverage for the full period of stay (minimum $100,000 coverage)
+• The applicant must obtain private medical insurance coverage for the full period of stay (minimum $100,000 coverage), purchased from a Canadian company or, as of January 28, 2025, from a foreign insurer authorized by OSFI

-Medical insurance requirement: The Super Visa requires private Canadian medical insurance — not travel insurance from your home country.
-The coverage must be valid for a minimum of 1 year from entry date and provide at least $100,000 in coverage for healthcare, hospitalization, and repatriation.
+Medical insurance requirement: Super Visa applicants must have private medical insurance.
+As of January 28, 2025, IRCC allows this insurance to be purchased either from a Canadian company or from a foreign insurer authorized by OSFI (the Office of the Superintendent of Financial Institutions), making the Super Visa more accessible.
+The coverage generally must be valid for a minimum of 1 year from entry date and provide at least $100,000 in coverage for healthcare, hospitalization, and repatriation.
+Verify current insurance requirements on the IRCC website.

 Criminal Records and Visitor Visa Applications